wenjun001/51alp-backend/README.md

 RESPONSE: HTTP 204 (No Content)
 ```
-### To view Swagger 2 API docs

-Run the server and browse to localhost:8080/swagger-ui.html

-# About Spring Boot
+# Supported By Spring Boot

 Spring Boot is an "opinionated" application bootstrapping framework that makes it easy to create new RESTful services (among other types of applications).
 It provides many of the usual Spring facilities that can be configured easily usually without any XML.
 In addition to easy set up of Spring Controllers, Spring Data, etc. Spring Boot comes with the Actuator module that gives the application the following endpoints helpful in monitoring and operating the service: